jeffanthony/DAO/README.md

 ## What is it?
 A generic DAO (Decentralized Autonomous Organization) framework written in Solidity to run on the Ethereum blockchain.

+The DAOhub.org guys have established an instance of this contract incorporating the public key 0xbb9bc244d798123fde783fcc1c72d3bb8c189413

+DO NOT SEND ETH TO THIS ADDRESS DIRECTLY FROM AN EXCHANGE USE THE ETHEREUM WALLET OR FOLLOW THE WIZARD FOUND AT DAOHUB.ORG

 Feel free to reuse to create your own Decentralized Autonomous Organization using this framework.

 **Reference:** *"Decentralized autonomous organization to automate governance" -* [White Paper](https://download.slock.it/public/DAO/WhitePaper.pdf) - [Primer](https://blog.slock.it/a-primer-to-the-decentralized-autonomous-organization-dao-69fb125bd3cd)